BOAT TRANSPORT WITH USHIP

 The cost for boat transportation depends on the distance and the needs for your boat to be safely transported.
 The average cost is around $600 to $1,000 for longer hauls and $150 to $350 for shorter distance transport.

-For a closer look at what it might cost to transport your boat, take a look at uShip's cost to ship boats index to view shipments like your’s completed through the uShip marketplace.
+For a closer look at what it might cost to transport your boat, take a look at uShip's cost to ship boats index.
+There, you can view shipments like yours that have been completed through the uShip marketplace.
 This will also give you a good idea of how we work.